7. Database access

 For i = 0 To (myReader.FieldCount - 1) - 1

-line += myReader.GetName(i) + ","
+ligne += myReader.GetName(i) + ","

 Next i

-line += myReader.GetName(i)
+ligne += myReader.GetName(i)

-Console.Out.WriteLine((ControlChars.Lf + "".PadLeft(line.Length, "-"c) + ControlChars.Lf + line + ControlChars.Lf + "".PadLeft(line.Length, "-"c) + ControlChars.Lf))
+Console.Out.WriteLine((ControlChars.Lf + "".PadLeft(ligne.Length, "-"c) + ControlChars.Lf + ligne + ControlChars.Lf + "".PadLeft(ligne.Length, "-"c) + ControlChars.Lf))

-' display data
+' data display

 While myReader.Read()

-' process current line
+' current line operation

-line = ""
+ligne = ""

 For i = 0 To myReader.FieldCount - 1

-line += myReader(i).ToString + " "
+ligne += myReader(i).ToString + " "

 Next i